juspay/hyperswitch/add_connector.md

 - Fraud and Risk management platform (like Signifyd, Riskified etc.,)
 - Payment network (Visa, Master)
-- Payment authentication services (Cardinal etc.,) Router supports "Payment Processors" right now.
-Support will be extended to the other categories in the near future.
+- Payment authentication services (Cardinal etc.,) Currently, the router is compatible with 'Payment Processors' and 'Fraud and Risk Management' platforms.
+Support for additional categories will be expanded in the near future.

 ### What is a Payment Method ?